Note: Updated on April 11, 2022. See end of this text for details.

 If we look at the physiological and activity data before and after a PCR test, we obtain interesting insights into the possible effects of COVID-19 infections.
 In particular, we calculate the mean change in resting heart rate, step count and sleep duration relative to the baseline period before the test, for both positively and negatively tested donors.

 Let’s first look at the resting heart rate.
-For donors with a confirmed COVID-19 infection, this value increases by an average of 3 beats per minute prior to getting tested.
-This is followed by a brief normalization period, which has been observed in a previous study, before spiking again and then slowly returning to baseline levels over an extended period of up to three months.
+For donors with a confirmed COVID-19 infection, this value increases by an average of 2 beats per minute prior to getting tested.
+This is followed by a brief normalization period, which has been observed in a previous study, before spiking again and then slowly returning to baseline levels over an extended period of two to three months.
 In contrast, donors who tested negative show no significant changes over time.
 The shaded regions represent the so-called confidence intervals that indicate the uncertainty of the mean.

 When we look at activity patterns (measured by daily step counts), the influence of COVID-19 is even more pronounced.
 In the days preceding a positive test result, step counts begin to drop sharply, reducing activity by around 3500 steps per day on average.
 That’s equivalent to a decline of more than 50% of usual activity!
 This change lasts for up to a month.